djey47/MMM-LKY-TIC/README.md

 - `baudRate`: transfer speed for serial link
 - `dataBits` and `stopBits`: data encoding in bits number from the serial link
+- `dataExport`: provides configuration for automatic data export (not mandatory)
+  - `target`: system to export to
+  - `settings`: per-system configuration
+    - `opensearch`
+      - `indexName`: Opensearch index to send data documents to
+      - `instance`: URL of ready-to-use Opensearch instance
+      - `user` and `password`: instance credentials
 - `developer`: advanced settings
   - `serialPortMockEnabled`: enables (true) or disables (false) serial port emulation
   - `mockRefreshRate`: interval in ms for the emulator to produce mock teleinfo